27

 BTW does anyone else find it funny when a “design company” uses one of these canned templates to pitch their “design” services.
 In any event, I hope this is usefull for someone.
 I know that I will use it to find web site templates that will help generate some new ideas.

 Read more to get the full list of free template sites.
-Read the rest of this entry »
+Continue reading Free Website Template Search Engine

 As a webmaster I find myself in search of a logo for many new projects (obviously not this site).
 I consider myself a technical person who doesn’t have a great sense of design.
 I can look at a logo, or a site, and I generally know when something doesn’t look right, or doesn’t look as professional as it should.
 A designer, on the other hand, can look at that same logo or site and start off with comments regarding the amount of white space here, the gradient there, etc.